Workers' Compensation FAQ

 An employer that terminates an employee for filing a workers’ compensation claim can be sued for “retaliatory discharge.”
 This is a separate course of action and requires a skilled attorney to pursue.

-An experienced Illinois workers’ comp attorney will ensure that your case is handled properly in order to achieve the best possible result.
-Workers’ comp cases can be complex and there are many pitfalls to avoid.
-Insurance companies have skilled attorneys working on their behalf and you deserve professional legal representation.
+An experienced Illinois workers' compensation attorney will ensure that your case is handled properly in order to achieve the best possible result.
+Workers' compensation cases can be complex and there are many pitfalls unless you have an experienced attorney representing and protecting your interests.
+You can be sure that insurance companies have skilled attorneys working on their behalf and you deserve professional legal representation.